Do I Have a Medical Malpractice Case? | A Simple Guide to the Law

 It’s best to be polite but noncommittal in an interview with the hospital records department or insurance provider.

-Hiring an attorney is a great way to defer these issues.
+Hiring a personal injury attorney is a great way to defer these issues.

 Hire an Attorney